An Average Case NP-Complete Graph Coloring Problem: Introduction

-Our graphs will be directed and we will use three (beside blank) colors grey, green, red.
-A random choice of $C$ consists of picking $C'$ as a random subset of all possible $5^9$ colorings and choosing an integer $k$ at random $[1,n^2]$.
-Note that in the examples above a random $C'$ will be good with constant probability and a random $k$ with probability $1/n^2$.
+Our graphs are directed (digraphs).
+We will color some of their edges and loops with 3 colors, leaving $l$ edges blank.
+So, each of the 9 edges of a 3-graph has 5 options: to be colored red, green, yellow, left blank, or be absent. $C$ is taken by picking at random a number $l\in[1,n^2]$ and a subset $C'$ of all $5^9$ possible 3-graphs.
+A $C$-colored graph is a graph so edge-colored that it has $l$ blank edges and all its 3-graphs are in $C'$.
+In the above examples a random $C'$ is correct with a constant probability (if $m=O(1)$); $l$ is with probability $1/n^2$.

-Now, our problem admits a simple statement: Given a random digraph and a randomly chosen $(C',k)$, color the graph so that every colored triangle is in $C'$ and the distinguished color blank is used $k$ times.
-Using a randomizing reduction we show the completeness of the problem in the average case; it easily follows from the definitions that if this problem is easy on average, complexity theory based cryptography will be impossible.
-We hope the techniques used here may be useful in analyzing some other random graph problems.
+Now, our problem admits a simple statement: Given a random digraph $G$ and a randomly chosen $C$, $C$-color $G$.
+Using a randomized reduction we show the problem is complete in the average case; thus, if this problem turns out easy on average, complexity-based cryptography will be impossible.
+Without requiring $l$ blanks, the problem is trivial, but even with only one color, say red, (and blanks) no polynomial time algorithm is known: $C$ can restrict all blank edges to be self-loops on a tournament.